paduagroup/pol_openmm/README.md

 # CL&Pol force field in xml format for use with OpenMM

+These tools follow the same procedure as in [paduagroup/clandpol](https://github.com/paduagroup/clandpol) to create input files for polarizable simulations, so for more detailed information check the instructions there.

 ## Creating Input Files

 1. Use `fftool` and `packmol` as usual, only in the second round give the `-x --type` options: